PatrickBondaruk/AEPI/readme.md

 ##### Basic Usage
-1- Download AEPI from the [Download](https://github.com/PatrickBondaruk/AEPI/edit/main/readme.md#download section.
+ - Download AEPI from the [Download](https://github.com/PatrickBondaruk/AEPI/edit/main/readme.md#download section.
-2- Extract all files to a folder of your choice.
+ - Extract all files to a folder of your choice.
-3- The extracted content looks like this:
-4- Add the stimuli to the [Audio] folder as .wav files.
+ - Add the stimuli to the [Audio] folder as .wav files.
-5-Update the Disc.txt with the experiment instructions.
+ - Update the Disc.txt with the experiment instructions.
-6- Run the executable file (.exe).
+ - Run the executable file (.exe).

 Description of each item:
 Audio folder